himazawa/himazawa.github.io/content/posts/onyx-boox-go-10.3/index.en.md

 title: "Debloating the Onyx Boox Go 10.3"
 date: 2024-08-02T12:00:00+01:00
 draft: false
+authors: ["himazawa"]
 tags: [android, eink, Onyx Boox]
 categories: [reviews]
 featuredImage: boox_go_cover.jpg
 ---

-I was looking for an eink tablet to read books and take notes while I'm away from home.
+I was looking for an eink tablet to r ead books and take notes while I'm away from home.

 After adventuring in the eInk rabbit hole I decided to go for the [Onyx Boox Go 10.3](https://amzn.to/3SC2W6Z): a Black and White eInk Android Tablet with 300ppi that's also good for taking notes, weighting only 365g!